Feeling stressed? If your body is aching then restorative yoga could be exactly what you are looking for. Helps you relax and can reduce pain!

 For a slight change in effect, try doing the pose with a yoga block (perhaps with a blanket or towel as padding) beneath your hips so that your hips are higher than your ribcage.

 Is the restorative style of yoga suitable for beginners?

 The slow and relaxed pace of a restorative yoga class makes it an ideal practice for beginners.

 How often should you do restorative yoga?

-Because of the relaxed nature of the restorative practice, this type of yoga can be done as often as you want to.
-Many practitioners use the restorative style of yoga every day for at least a few minutes.
-Others may turn to it once or twice a week or as they need its benefits.
+You can do a restorative practice as often as you’d like.
+Many practitioners use the therapeutic style of yoga every day for at least a few minutes.
+Others may turn to it once or twice a week or when they need to relieve stress and anxiety.

 Can you lose weight by doing restorative yoga?